UniversalAdministrator/lycheejs/README.md

 Support our libre Bot Cloud via BTC [1CamMuvrFU1QAMebPoDsL3JrioVDoxezY2](bitcoin:1CamMuvrFU1QAMebPoDsL3JrioVDoxezY2?amount=0.5&label=lychee.js%20Support).

-**IMPORTANT NOTICE**

-AI went live on 1.
-Sept 2016.
-Make sure that `:balloon: AI History starts here` is on your `master` branch so that the `./bin/maintenance` auto-update integration works fine.
-Otherwise re-fork your fork or force-pull from upstream.

 **Work-in-Progress (aka alpha)**

 These are the things that we are currently working on: